joshuamil/Timing-Scoring-API/README.md

 end
 ```

-The `username`, `password`, and `server_url` fields are all requried to specify which service to connect to.
+The `username`, `password`, and `server_url1` fields are all requried to specify which service to connect to.
 The `api_version` field allows you to specify a particular version or contract you have in place with the T&S team when authenticating with the service.

 You can specify a lambda for the `api_version` setting, or any instance that responds to `#call` and accepts one argument of the URL being requested, to dynamically return the version for the request.